 Most applicants apply to all of the schools where they would be considered in-state, as the chance of admission is generally higher and the cost of attending often lower.
 Applicants are wise to consider other state’s public school judiciously, as many public schools have limited capacity to interview non-residents.
-Use the MSAR book to assess your chances at a wide range of schools.
+Use the MSAR online to assess your chances at a wide range of schools.

 Location, curriculum, and probability of an interview are among the most important criteria to consider.

 Some students choose to apply to select osteopathic (D.O.) medical schools as they apply to allopathic (M.D.-granting) schools.
 This is permitted as long as the applicant has some understanding of the ways allopathic and osteopathic schools differ.

 There are overseas medical schools that accept (and even encourage) applications from U.S. students.
 International medical schools come with risk attached, so please confer with the HP advisors before applying.
 The HP advisors only write committee letters for U.S. and Canadian medical schools.